DEPARTMENT DIRECTORS AND DEPUTIES

 Pamela Sturz, Deputy Director for Correctional Institutions

 Sturz has more than 30 years of leadership experience in corrections.
-She served as a deputy warden for the Stanley Correctional Institution in Wisconsin as well as deputy warden for the Racine Correctional Institution before her appointment as warden for both the Stanley Correctional Institution and Chippewa Valley Correctional Treatment Facility.
+She served as a deputy warden for the Stanley Correctional Institution in Wisconsin and deputy warden for the Racine Correctional Institution before her appointment as warden for both the Stanley Correctional Institution and Chippewa Valley Correctional Treatment Facility.

 From 2005 to 2008, Sturz simultaneously oversaw the Stanley Correctional Institution and Chippewa Valley Correctional Treatment Facility.
-As warden, she established community relations boards, collaborated with community partners including city officials and law enforcement agencies.
+As warden, she established community relations boards and collaborated with community partners including city officials and law enforcement agencies.

 Sturz continued to serve as warden at Chippewa Valley Correctional Treatment Facility until 2014, where she managed the largest Drug and Alcohol Treatment Facility in the state.
 Sturz also developed restorative justice initiatives through community service projects.